MehrdadSamadishadlou/Python_for_Beginners/README.md

 # Python for Beginners
-This is a repository for an introductory course for python programming.
+This is a repository for an introductory course to python programming.